To help get you to the right website, please choose one of the options below

 -

 Carbon offsetting – removing or offsetting an amount of carbon omitted by a certain activity.
 This can be through the purchase of carbon credits or through other actions such as planting trees.
+Methods and opinions on the pros and cons of different strategies vary.

 D